csc-training/Kielipankki-exercises/parallelise/lda.md

 ## Data processing

 💬 Moving on, we can try to run `parse_vrt.py`, which by default builds lists of lemmas of each text, and then does nothing with them.
+Make sure you're still in the `lda/` directory and try running the script.
 It should look something like this:

 ```bash
 $ python3 parse_vrt.py $TMPDIR/ylenews-fi-2019-2021-s-vrt/vrt